Since establishing itself in 2007, Junction 12 has continuously made positive impact

 Young people from the area were involved in the project from the very beginning, even the name 'Junction 12' was chosen in August 2004 by pupils at Smithycroft Secondary School.
 The name reflects the main access point into the area from the M8 motorway.
 J12 initially worked with young people from the areas of Cranhill, Carntyne and Riddrie in the east end of Glasgow.
 In 2014 J12 were able to begin some work in Avenue End and Sunnyside Primary Schools thus engaging with children from the Ruchazie, Craigend and Garthamlock areas.

-J12 was set up as a charitable organisation at the beginning of 2007 and since then the project has grown significantly resulting in a growth within the staff team to now include a part-time administrator, a deputy project leader and two trainee project workers.
+J12 was set up as a charitable organisation at the beginning of 2007 and since then the project has grown significantly and the staff team now includes a Project Leader, Deputy Project Leader, 2 Project Workers and a part-time Administrator.